CORS Headers Explained

-The Access-Control-Request-Method header is automatically sent by the browser during preflight requests.
-It tells the server which HTTP method will be used for the actual request, allowing the server to approve or deny it.
+The Access-Control-Request-Method header is automatically sent by the browser during CORS preflight requests to indicate which HTTP method will be used in the actual request.

 Access-Control-Request-Method: <method>